Federation counsel says judge violates public trust if fails to disclose spouse assets

 Extending his arguments in length about the judicial office in Justice Qazi Faez Isa reference, he said: “It is now a settled principle that the judicial office is a sacred public trust.”
 He stated that the record was silent about the source of funding for purchase of three properties by Qazi Faez Isa family.

-The counsel for federation said: “Corruption could enhance to such an extent which will collapse the system when everybody says that his spouse is financially independent.”
-On court’s observation about the FBR, Farogh Naseem sought time till Wednesday (today) for seeking instructions form the government.
+He said: “Corruption could enhance to such an extent which will collapse the system when everybody says that his spouse is financially independent.”
+On court’s observation about the FBR, Farogh Naseem sought time till Wednesday .